RJohnPaul/Current_Portfolio/README.md

 - **Next.js Integration:** Benefit from the power of [Next.js](https://nextjs.org/) for optimized performance, server-side rendering, and an improved development experience.

-- **Resend API:** The contact form is powered by the [Resend API](https://resend.com/) for efficient and reliable email communication.
+- **Resend API:** The contact form is powered by the [Resend API](https://resend.com/) for efficient and reliable email communication and for futher collabs with other developers.

 ## 🛠️ Technologies Used